 Harold Jackson was Windsor’s first regular player in the National Hockey League.
-He played on two Stanley Cups during a career with the Detroit Red Wings and Chicago Blackhawks that spanned parts of eight seasons.
+He played on two Stanley Cups during a career with the Detroit Red Wings and Chicago Black Hawks (modern-day Chicago Blackhawks). that spanned parts of eight seasons.
 An excellent high school track and field athlete, Jackson held a WSSA high jump record for 35 years.

 Jackson, born in Cedar Springs, Ontario on August 1, 1918, came to Windsor at the age of six.

 As a high school student, Jackson spent time at Kennedy Collegiate and Assumption in Windsor and St. Michael’s College School in Toronto.
 He developed a fine reputation in track and field, football, and hockey.